-- If warranted, an investigation will be conducted and completed within 10 days
+If warranted, an investigation will be conducted and completed within 10 days.

 Brief information about bullying:

-A leading Norwegian researcher, Dr. Dan Olweus identifies three critical aspects of bullying:
+A leading Norwegian researcher, Dr. Dan Olweus, identifies three critical aspects of bullying:

-- Power: The power relationship is inherently unequal.
+Power: The power relationship is inherently unequal.
 Frequently the bully gains more power and influence among others from his behavior.

 Frequency: Bullies target children for a number of reasons, often because they can.
 However, they generally do not stop this behavior with particular children unless adults intervene.
 It is a recurring, often constant problem for the victim.

-- Intent: Bullies mean to do what they do; generally, they intend to harm, embarrass, or victimize.
+Intent: Bullies mean to do what they do; generally, they intend to harm, embarrass, or victimize.

-Bullying can take many forms; boys and girls tend to bully differently, for example, and generally their methods target whatever the bully’s group values the most.
+Bullying can take many forms; for example, boys and girls tend to bully differently, and generally their methods target whatever the bully’s group values the most.
 Boys are often physical and threatening; girls will attempt to alienate the victim from their social groups.
 Harassment is any action that can be reasonably interpreted to make a person fearful.
 It can be a one-time incident.

 In general, bullies are using behavior that they have determined will gain them status and feelings of control.
 They usually seek out victims they can successfully bully.
 Victims do not “ask for it” but there is a group of victims who are not socially successful, and may annoy others, perhaps in an attempt to gain attention from their peers.
 Bullies use this annoying behavior to justify their own actions.
 To many bullies, their victims were “asking for it.”